Ticket

 Testing

 As with any other object within Centurion, the addition of a feature requires it be tested.
-The following Test Suites are available:
+Test for ticketing follows the model test suites, however the source for the inherited tests are the ticket tests that your model inherits from. for instance if you extend TicketBase

 About: